avallecam/example-repo/README.md

 The main directory contains:

-1. research_fish_analysis.py: the analysis code itself
+1. `research_fish_analysis.py`: the analysis code itself
-1. requirements.txt: a list of the libraries used by code
+1. `requirements.txt`: a list of the libraries used by code
 1. What questions do we want to answer with this data?: a list of questions I want to answer with the data

 The data directory contains: